Dashauto/Smart-Devices-Final-Project/README.md

-# final_repo
+# ESE-5190 Smart Devices Final Project
- Final repository for ESE-5190
+Final Repository for ESE-5190 Smart Devices

+## Overview
+This repository contains the final project for ESE-5190.
+It is about a smart curtain opener and includes various components like a clock, environmental sensors, servo motor control, and more, all integrated with an UNO R3 and an ESP32.

+## Components

-### 1 clock
+### 1. Clock

-- 0:00-11:59 计时
+- **Timing**: 0:00 - 11:59

-  - timer1
+- **Features**:
+  - `timer1` for precise timing.
+  - Integration with ESP32 for network time synchronization (TBD).

+### 2. Environmental Sensor
+- **Functionality**: Continuously monitors and compares environmental data against set thresholds.
-- 是否可以通过esp32连接网络时间
+- **Sensors**:

-### 2 enviroment sensor

-continuously read data and compare with set value

-- temp&humidity
+  - Temperature & Humidity:

-  - Input: PD2
+    - Input: `D2 (PD2)`

-- photoresistor
+  - Photoresistor:

-  - ADC
+    - Type: ADC

-  - Input: A0 (PC0)
+    - Input: `A0 (PC0)`

-### 3 servo motor control
+### 3. Servo Motor Control

-- timer0 phase correct mode
+- **Mode**: Timer0 phase-correct mode

-- output: PD6
+- **Output**: `PD6`

-### 4 fan/ air conditioner
+### 4. Fan/Air Conditioner Control

-- dc motor
+- Controls DC motor for fan/air conditioner operations.

-### 5 commute with Esp32
+### 5. Communication with ESP32
+- Details of communication protocols and methods with ESP32.

-### 6 ESP32 & Blynk
+### 6. ESP32 & Blynk Integration
+- Integration details with Blynk app for remote monitoring and control.

+## Getting Started
+(Include instructions on how to set up and run the project.)